 In many situations, people hire VAs when they are in dire need of solving problems or managing a business that is in a messy situation.
 A good VA must grow to meet these challenges, should they be put in such a spot.

-Time Saving, Organizing, Managing:
+Time-Saving, Organizing, Managing:

 These attributes come towards the peak of a VAs experience, where he or she can effectively manage the work of multiple clients and organize them in such a way that all is completed with time to spare.

-VAs must look out for the first signs of them being able to manage tasks timely and recognize that they are doing a good job.
+VAs must lookout for the first signs of them being able to manage tasks timely and recognize that they are doing a good job.

 From this point on, confidence is the personal reward VAs get with every happy client.

-Creation of a VA is an intricate man-making approach undertaken by the employer company.
+The creation of a VA is an intricate man-making approach undertaken by the employer company.
 It is the combination of skills and being that, make a VA an asset to several people at once.

 The growth of a VA is monitored to ensure no attributes are left behind.